0-5788719150923125/praxis/README.md

 <!-- Triangulated Human Observation for Reasoning in the Natural Sciences -->

-*Praxis is the process by which a theory, lesson, or skill is enacted, embodied, realized, applied, or put into practice.* - Gemini
+*Praxis is the process by which a theory, lesson, or skill is enacted, embodied, realized, applied, or put into practice.*

 ![Terminal](./static/terminal.webp)